 Reilly, Eric (SN 479) Eric was a 26 year old farmer from Lyndhurst when he enlisted on October 13, 1914.
 He was single when he enlisted but there is a note in his file dated May 7 1915 saying that he had married; his wife's name was Selina.
 Eric Returned to Australia on April 23, 1919.

 Reynolds, Henry Simpson (SN 80602) Henry, whose enlistment was announced in the Dandenong Advertiser (see above) was 34 and his next of kin was his wife, Olena, of Lyndhurst South, when he enlisted on October 5, 1918.
 He did not see active service and was discharged in December 1918.

-Smith, Frederick William (SN 7085) Frederick was born in Lyndhurt and was living in Dandnong when he enlisted on September 17, 1916.
-He was 24.
+Smith, Frederick William (SN 7085) Frederick was born in Lyndhurst and was living in Dandenong when he enlisted on September 17, 1916.
+He was 24 and his occupation was listed as grocer.
 He Returned to Australia on February 19, 1919.